neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 the context of a Cardinal tutorial.

 !alert note
-This particular example uses a very large mesh, and therefore necessitates [!ac](HPC) resources to run.
+This particular example uses a large mesh, and therefore necessitates [!ac](HPC) resources to run.
-If you do not have access to [!ac](HPC) resources, you will still find the analysis procedure useful in understanding the MOOSE-wrapped app concept and opportunities for high-resolution thermal-hydraulics within the MOOSE framework.
+If you do not have access to [!ac](HPC) resources, you will still find the analysis procedure useful in understanding the MOOSE-wrapped app concept and opportunities for high-resolution [!ac](T/H) analyses within the MOOSE framework.
-You will be able to run [Tutorial 1B](cht2.md), which also covers [!ac](CHT) coupling, without [!ac](HPC) resources - but we recommend that you begin with this tutorial.
+You will be able to run [Tutorial 1B](cht2.md), which also covers [!ac](CHT) coupling, without [!ac](HPC) resources - but we recommend that you begin with this tutorial, as it introduces many concepts taken as understood in later tutorials.

 !alert warning
 While this tutorial shows analysis of an open-source reactor design, the purpose